DTUComputeTONIA/SDRLS/README.md

 to unlucky events.
 Finally, we present an example where standard bit mutation still outperforms the k-bit flip operator with stagnation detection.

-## Software implementation

-> Briefly describe the software that was written to produce the results of this
-> paper.
-The code of each experiment is placed in a different folder.

 ## Getting the code